-The Warren County Historical Society announces its 28th annual History Camp for July 12-15, 2021.
+The Warren County Historical Society held its 28th annual History Camp on July 12-15, 2021.
 History Camp has been the recipient of the History Outreach Award from Ohio Local History Alliance and is for students entering fourth through eighth grades in the fall.
-The topic this year is “New Discoveries from the Past.”
+The topic this year was “New Discoveries from the Past.”

-Campers will learn of the dramatic changes to the WCHS’s Harmon Museum over the last year, with its many new exhibits and refurbished existing ones.
-Heading the list is the 1795 Beedle Cabin, which is being reconstructed next to the WCHS’s Armstrong Conference Center.
+Campers learned of the dramatic changes to the WCHS’s Harmon Museum over the last year, with its many new exhibits and refurbished existing ones.
+Heading the list was the 1795 Beedle Cabin, which was being reconstructed next to the WCHS’s Armstrong Conference Center.

 The Beedle Cabin was one of the first cabins constructed in Warren County.
 In the fall of 1795, it was built by New Jersey-born William Beedle, his five adult children and their families when they established Beedle Station, the first permanent pioneer settlement in Warren County.
 The station was located 4 mile west of Lebanon.

 With the help of special guests, ("Annie Oakley," Representatives of the Sioux Nation, and more!), campers participated in activities important to the rich history of South West Ohio.